 It was with fellow Band of Brothers that Jamie took on the Race Across America.
 Completing the 3,000 mile ride in seven days has been one of a number of challenges he has taken part in, raising thousands of pounds for Help for Heroes.

-Jamie is now a Help for Heroes Ambassador, helping to raise awareness of the Charity’s work across the country.
+Jamie is now one of the Charities Ambassadors, helping to raise awareness of their work across the country.
 Looking ahead to the future he hopes to keep challenging himself, knowing he’s giving all he’s got to live the best life he can: “When I cast my memory back to being laid up in the hospital I would never have dreamt I’d be where I am now.
 Help for Heroes introduced me to new aspects of life.
 It opened my eyes and broadened my horizons.
 It showed me there is life beyond injury.”